About Rheticus

 It was already successfully demonstrated a few years ago that artificial photosynthesis works in the laboratory (Haas et al., 2018).
 Another milestone on the way to industrial implementation was reached at the end of 2020: the test facility at Evonik's Marl site, funded by the German Federal Ministry of Education and Research (BMBF), was put into operation.
 It uses electricity from renewable sources, CO2 and H2O to produce chemicals and thus shows for the first time that artificial photosynthesis also works on a larger scale.

-The test facility in Marl consists of a CO electrolyser developed by Siemens Energy, a water electrolyser and the bioreactor with expertise from Evonik.
-In the first step, electricity is used in the electrolysers to convert carbon dioxide and water into carbon monoxide (CO) and hydrogen (H2).
-This synthesis gas is used by special microorganisms to produce specialty chemicals, initially for research purposes.
-These are starting materials, for example, for specialty plastics and food supplements.
+The test facility in Marl consists of a water electrolyser and the bioreactor with expertise from Evonik.
+In the first step, electricity is used in the electrolyser to convert water into hydrogen (H2).
+CO2 and H are used by special microorganisms to produce chemicals, e. g. hexanoic acid.
+These specialty chemicals are starting materials for example for lubricants or the cosmetics industry.

 „Climate protection is not possible without chemistry, because our industry supplies and develops solutions for the energy turnaround.
 Research projects such as Rheticus are a motivation and innovation driver for a sustainable society.“